Description

 The Walrus Audio Julianna Stereo Analog Chorus & Vibrato Pedal is currently retailing at £249 and it is in stock.
 Available to be delivered to you by post direct (some charge may apply).The team at Just Pedals think that Walrus Audio nailed it with the Walrus Audio Julianna Stereo Analog Chorus & Vibrato Pedal.
 Walrus Audio Julianna Stereo Analog Chorus & Vibrato Pedal

-We have new and used Walrus Audio gear available on our website for fast direct delivery direct to you from across sellers in all areas of the USA & UK.
+We have new and used Walrus Audio musical equipment available on our website for fast direct delivery from sellers across the UK & Europe.

 “Walrus Audio is an American boutique guitar effects pedal company based in Oklahoma City, known for its high-quality, innovative designs and artistic approach to pedal-making.
 Founded in 2011 by Brady Smith, the company quickly gained a reputation for creating pedals that offer a unique blend of rich, expressive tones and striking visual aesthetics.